Jaguar XF Sportbrake (2017-2024) Review

 The Jaguar XF Sportbrake can still handle a wide range of load-lugging duties, and the boot can match most of its premium rivals.
 While those travelling in the back will welcome the spacious cabin and comfortable seats, it falls short on build quality.
 The updated infotainment system is a big improvement on later cars, but the majority of used examples will feature the much older system.

-Buyers of large premium cars like the Jaguar XF Sportbrake expect a high standard of equipment from their cars, which means there is no need to mess around adding too many options.
+Buyers of large premium cars like the Jaguar XF Sportbrake expect a high standard of equipment from their cars.
 All versions come with leather upholstered seats, which are electrically adjustable and heated, all-round parking sensors, a touchscreen sat-nav and cruise control.

 While none of them are as sharp to drive as the Jaguar XF Sportbrake, we wouldn't blame buyers for picking one of these classy rivals instead.
 Purely based on their refinement, speed, and in the Mercedes' case, sheer load-lugging ability.